-If you’re serious about working out at home, then you’re going to want some form of power rack or squat rack in your gym in order to get the most out of those workouts.
-You’ll need somewhere to rack the bar for overheard presses and heavy squats, and you’ll also want something with spotters for your bench press and back squat so you can safely go heavy when alone.
-You absolutely need a pull-up bar, and that’s already built into a power rack.
-So, call it a power rack, power cage, or squat rack; call it whatever you want just so long as you own one.
+If you’re serious about working out at home, then you’re going to want some form of power rack or squat rack in your garage gym in order to get the most out of those workouts.
+You’ll need somewhere to rack the bar for overhead presses and heavy squats, and you will need something with safety spotters for when you bench press and squat so you can confidently go heavy when alone.
+You also need a pull-up bar, and those are already built into a power rack.
+So, call it a power rack or power cage or squat rack; call it whatever you want; just so long as you own one.

-When it comes to buying power racks, there are many different manufacturers and many levels of quality available.
-Some racks have tons of available features and add on accessories, and some have very few.
-There are features you know you want, and there will also be things you may not have thought of yet.
-I’m going to show you a bunch of different power racks, cages, and squat stands in this article, and also give you some things to watch out for when shopping for one, all with the goal of improving the chances that you get everything you want the first time around.
+When it comes to buying power racks there are many different manufacturers and varying levels of quality available.
+Some racks have tons of available features and add on options, and some have very few.
+There will be features you know you want, and there will also be things you may not have thought of yet.
+I’m going to show you a lot of different power racks, cages, and squat stands in this article, and also give you some things to watch out for when shopping for one; all with the goal of improving the chances of you getting what you want & need the first time around.

 Things to consider when buying a power rack

 - Will the rack fit? – Check not only for the necessary floor space, but also make sure to not choose a rack higher than your ceiling will comfortably allow.
 Remember to factor in head clearance for pull-ups.

 - Will it really fit? – Also consider the equipment space needed.
 Are you left with ample space around the perimeter of the rack?
 Can you move around the rack to load/unload the bar?
 Will the bar rub against the wall?
 Remember that Olympic bar are over 7′ long.

 - Does the manufacturer offer the accessories you want? – Doesn’t matter how many accessories they have if they don’t have the ones you care about.
 Some have dozen of accessories, some have only a few, and the worst have none.
 In a number of cases the accessories are cross-compatible.